SPUR Symposium

 Poster Presentations

 All participants will need to prepare a poster.
 Please see the Poster Presentations page for more details.
 Participants and faculty mentors are responsible for printing, setting up, and removing posters.
-Students must be prepared to hang their posters between 10:00-11:00 am on August 2 before the Symposium begins.
+Students must be prepared to hang their posters between 10:00-11:00 am on the day of the event before the Symposium begins.

 Oral Presentations